Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of the illuminate skyscrapers in Downtown San Francisco at night

-Pack a light jacket for San Francisco, and expect the temperature to drop after the sun goes down and the fog rolls in.
+Always pack a good jacket for San Francisco, and expect the temperature to drop after the sun goes down and the fog rolls in.

 Tip #4 – Compare Prices with Other Bay Area Airports